Sekwicyathus nahanniensis: Discovery

 Sekwicyathus was first discovered in 1939 by R. Bedford and J. Bedford.
 It is in the order of Ajacicyathida, the sub-order of Ajacicyathina, the superfamily of Ethmophylloidea, and the family of Fallocyathidae.
 It was classified into the order and suborder in 1939 by R. Bedford and J. Bedford, into the superfamily by Okulitch in 1937, and family in 1969 by Rozanov.
 It was fully named Sekwicyathus nahanniensis by Handfield in 1971.

 Morphology

 Each Archaeocyath is distinguished by the differences in the internal and external walls, as well as by the intervallum.
 S. nahanniensis has two walls.
 S. nahanniensis' outer wall has horizontal carcass canal tubes, no external plates, bumps, or additional sheath on the external structure.
 It has stipules, the carcass perforations are canals, and the outer wall is well defined.
 The internal structure has a simple structure, with pores on the inner walls, and no stippling or additional sheath.
 In the intervallum, there are intervallar cells and septa, but no tabulae.
 S. nahanniensis is a solitary organism.

 Geographic distribution

-S. nahanniensis is found in Canada, Europe, Russia, and the United States.
+Sekwicyathus nahanniensis is found in Canada, Europe, Russia, and the United States.